delphix/virtualization-sdk/docs/Your_First_Plugin/Discovery.md

     return [ the_repo ]
 ```

+!!! note "Gotcha"
-**GOTCHA: Be careful to always use consistent indentation in Python code!**
+    Be careful to always use consistent indentation in Python code!

 Taking this line-by-line, here's what's happening in our new method: